 What are the issues covered by title insurance?

-· Any other title associated problems that can disturb your capability to hypothecate, sell or lease the property currently or in future.
+- Any other title-associated problems that can disturb your capability to hypothecate, sell or lease the property currently or in the future.

 The definite number of claims paid for the title insurance buyers is very less, but looking at the limitless kind of property recording in the country implies that the value of title insurance is very much in saving you lots of capital in any case of discrepancies.

 The chance of faulty title increases if you buy a disputed or foreclosed property.
 Even in such situations, title insurance may reimburse you for the loss of complete property.

 What issues are not covered by Title Insurance?

 As there are many advantages of title insurance, you should be aware of all the coverage points that are provided in the policy.
 Make sure to read the policy thoroughly for some exclusions like,

 - Known title issues that are exposed to you before purchasing the property.